-22 Wilful defaulter
+29 Wilful defaulter

-As on 31 March, 2022 the company has not been declared wilful defaulter by any bank/financial institution or other lender,
+As on 31 March, 2022 the company has not been declared wilful defaulter by any bank/financial institution or other lender.

-23 Details of crypto currency or virtual currency

-The company is not engaged in the business of trading or investing in crypto currency or virtual currency and hence no disclosure is required.
+Details of crypto currency or virtual currency The company is not engaged in the business of trading or investing in crypto currency or virtual currency and hence no disclosure is required.

-24 Registration of charges or satisfaction with Registrar of Companies (ROC)
+Registration of charges or satisfaction with Registrar of Companies (ROC)

-The company does not have any charges or satisfaction yet to be registered with the registrar of companies(ROC) beyond the statutory period as at 31 March, 2022.
+Except for what is mentioned in note no. 19, the company does not have any other charges or satisfaction yet to be registered with the registrar of companies(ROC) beyond the statutory period as at 31 March, 2022.

-25 Compliance with number of layers of companies
+Compliance with number of layers of companies